Contact Info

 Course Requirements

-All PhD candidates must complete a minimum of 12 graduate-level courses selected to yield a broad and deep familiarity with the literary and cultural history of the country of focus and a secondary area (or areas) of focus.
-Language courses will not count toward the 12 required courses.
+All PhD candidates must complete a minimum of 30 graduate-level credits selected to yield a broad and deep familiarity with the literary and cultural history of the country of focus and a secondary area (or areas) of focus.
+Language courses will not count toward the 30 required credits.

-For the EALC degree, the 12 courses must include the following:
+For the EALC degree, the 30 credits must include the following:

-- At least two courses in literary and cultural theory, methodology, and pedagogy to be determined in consultation with the advisor.
+- At least one course in literary and cultural theory, methodology, and pedagogy to be determined in consultation with the advisor.

-- For students focused on modern literature and culture, two courses focused on premodern East Asia, among which at least one must be in the major country.
-Students focused on premodern literature and culture must take at least two courses focused on modern East Asia.
+- For students focused on modern literature and culture, one course focused on premodern East Asia.
+Students focused on premodern literature and culture must take at least one course focused on modern East Asia.

 Language Requirements

 All PhD students must demonstrate native or near-native competence in both the language of focus (Chinese, Japanese, or Korean) and English.
-Course work in premodern forms of the language of focus may also be required.
-If it is required for research in the chosen area of focus, students must achieve proficiency in one or more languages in addition to the language of focus and English (normally French or German among the European languages or a second East Asian language).
+Coursework in premodern forms of the language of focus may also be required.

 Qualifying Examinations